triplepoint/kixeye_challenge/README.md

 This project was written from scratch, in the 24 hours between 2013-04-13 09:00:00PDT and 2013-04-14 09:00:00PDT.
 As such, there are some corners cut, notably in the area of deployment infrastructure.
-In addition, due to the audition nature of this project, I've chosen to implement code from scratch in places where I would typically have used off the shelf 3rd party libraries.
+In addition, due to the audition nature of this project, I've chosen to implement code from scratch in places where I would typically have used off-the-shelf 3rd party libraries.

 Note the docs/running_todo.md file, which is serving as a project status board.
-It's git commit history should be useful in tracing the process I went through to finish this project.
+Its git commit history should be useful in tracking the process I went through to finish this project.

 ## Installing
 ### Install Composer
-Composer handles the project dependencies and autoloader (see composer.json for dependency details):
+Composer handles the project dependencies and autoloader (see composer.json for dependency details).
+It can be installed with this:

 ``` bash
 cd /wherever/you/cloned/this/repository/kixeye_challenge